falkhazam/Ardemon/README.md

 https://youtu.be/lnC-4wcUyzI

-## **Division of Labor**

->Me and Arnav worked really well in this project, and I could not ask for a better teammate!
-He focused more on the OOP and Python side of the device, while I focused more on the Arduino and Hardware aspect.

->It was not purely in this manner as he did help me out in the Arduino side by helping  with the toggle detector, and I did help him out in the OOP front by writing parts of the Ardemon characters/ moves algorithm.

 ---
 **Thank you for all your help in this  quarter, and I wish you all the best in your future endevours!**